A Long, Slow Look: Music History Edition

 • “it must have taken a long time to make”

-• detailed, frilly, fancy
+• extravagant, extreme, detailed, frilly, fancy

 • “everything is gold”